yalsayyad/dm_notebooks/nublado/README.md

 Now you have an output calibrated image and source catalog to explore.
 Explore the available notebooks.

 ## Notebooks
+We recommend that you start with these notebooks:

 - `notebooks/notebook-demo/AAS_2019_tutorial/intro-process-ccd`
  - Intro to LSST stack.
 Background info for the command you ran above.
 Also examples of source extraction, measurement, background estimation, and PSF estimation.
 -  `notebooks/notebook-demo/AAS_2019_tutorial/Firefly`
  - Intro to image viewer.
 Note you can get the url with the display object's `.getClient().get_firefly_url()` method.
 - `notebooks/notebook-demo/Firefly`
  - Intro to image viewer that does not require `processCcd.py` to be run ahead of time.
 It fetches products on shared disk.
 -  `notebooks/notebook-demo/AAS_2019_tutorial/intro-deblending`
-  - Working with catalogs and deblending example.
+ - Working with catalogs and examples of running detection, deblending, and source measurement.

 ## Resources